PoisotLab/ms_straight_lines/manuscript.md

 ## Other uses for our model

-Our model is generative, and that is important.
-It means we can use this model to correctly generate predictions that look like real data.
-That is very useful!
+Our model is generative, and that is important and useful: we can use this model to correctly generate predictions that look like real data.
-It suggests that we can adapt the model, using either its parameters or predictions or both, to get a new perspective on many questions in network ecology.
+This suggests that we can adapt the model, using either its parameters or predictions or both, to get a new perspective on many questions in network ecology.
 Here we show four possible applications that we think are interesting, in that relying on our model eliminates the need to speculate on the structure